-We have during 2017 implemented 4 renewable energy projects involving installation of more than 300 new solar powered base stations in Bangladesh, Pakistan, Myanmar and Malaysia.
-This has resulted in a reduction in consumption of approximately 1.5 million liters of diesel with an estimated reduction in carbon emissions of approx 4,000 tonnes CO2.
+We have in 2018 implemented a renewable energy project involving installation of more than 550 new solar powered base stations in Pakistan and Myanmar.
+This has resulted in a reduction in consumption of approximately 2.2 million liters of diesel with an estimated reduction in carbon emissions of approx 5,700 tonnes CO2.